 Lower to medium and melt in your butter.
 Add your mushrooms, fry for a minute or so, then add in your leeks.
 Fry for a good 5-10 mins until they take on a good bit of colour, then stir your garlic.

 Add your flour and stir until a thick paste forms.
-You might need to add a small knob of butter if the pan's too dry.
+You might need to add more butter if the pan's too dry.

 Slowly stir in your stock until lump free, then pour in your cream.
 Add your chicken back in, then add your mustard, thyme, nutmeg and seasoning to taste.
 Allow to simmer until thickened, stirring occasionally.